America Slaps Up A High-Five For A Good Cause

 Started by a group of college students back in 2002, the day encourages everyone to high five friends, co-workers and strangers.

 Got a #NH5D moment to share?
-Go to our CBS New York page to let us know, or just use the hashtags #CBSNewYork and ##NH5D.
+Go to our CBS New York Facebook page to let us know, or just use the hashtags #CBSNewYork and #NH5D across all social media.

-For more info about the charities involved with this event check out nationalhighfiveday.com.